Skip to content

 Device Info Firmware version, build date, display variant, battery voltage, WiFi status

-Status Icons WiFi icon (top-left), battery icon with lightning bolt (top-right)
+Status Icons WiFi icon (top-left), Bluetooth rune (shown when paired), battery icon with lightning bolt (top-right) — both orientations

 Screens